PatrickVuscan/LBC-Frontend/iteration-02-review.md

  * What did you learn from the demo from either a process or product perspective?
  * This section will be marked very leniently so keep it brief and just make sure the points are addressed -->

-- Since we could not demo our app to LBC before the D2 deadline, we'll have to leave this blank for now and update our response after the LBC app demo.
+- We still haven't met with LBC to demo our app yet before the D2 deadline, so we'll update this section after the LBC app demo.
 - LBC sent Patrick a set of articles for our Sanity page, and the LBC logo.
 (TODO: Insert images of articles here)
 - Arun proposed a set of redesigned LBC logos.